 Instantiator Calls

-Basically, the VIL build language aims at defining the production flow for instantiating generic artefacts for a software product line.
-In contrast, the VIL template language aims at specifying the individual actions to instantiate an individual (generic) artefact.
+Basically, VIL aims at defining the production flow for instantiating generic artifacts for a software product line.
+In contrast, the VIL template language aims at specifying the individual actions to instantiate an individual (generic) artifact.
 Further instantiators may be given in terms of (wrapping) Java classes in order to make programming language compilers, linkers, or legacy instantiators available.
-Such instantiators may provide information about their execution, in particular the created artefacts.
+Such instantiators may provide information about their execution, in particular the created artifacts.